Inclusive Adolescence Education

 The program is deemed “inclusive” because, as an undergraduate education candidate, you will work toward dual certification in general education and special education.

-The inclusive adolescence education program results in certification in adolescence education (grades 7–12) in the chosen content area, with middle-school extension (grades 5–6) and students with disabilities (grades 7–12) generalist.
+The inclusive adolescence education program results in certification in adolescence education (grades 7–12) in the chosen content area, with optional middle-school extension (grades 5–6) and students with disabilities (grades 7–12) generalist.
 A generalist is certified for employment as a supporting teacher for students with disabilities in content areas other than the candidate’s major area of study.

 The inclusive adolescence education major requires 40-43 credits.
 In addition, you will complete a second major or concentration in one of the following content areas: